-Trigger a flow when someone sends a slash command to a Slack bot.
+Trigger a flow when someone enters a pre-defined Slash Command in a Slack channel.

-This event should be paired with Respond to Command actions.
+This event should be paired with the Respond to Command - Real Time or Respond to Command - Real Time action cards.

 Add Slash apps to your Slack workspace

-To use the Slash event card, you must perform these steps:
+To use the Slash Command event card, you must perform these steps:

 Create your own Slack app.
 See Basic app setup.